Hab5/chip8/README.md

 # Chip-8
 A Chip-8 emulator (interpreter, to be pedantic), debugger, and disassembler, made to run in a terminal.

+## Details
+A Monospaced font is recommended to display "halfblock" unicode characters seamlessly, but is not imperative.

+It has only been tested on Linux, but should compile on macOS.
+For Windows users, try to run it in WSL (Windows Subsystem for Linux), no guarantees tho.

 ## Usage
 To download and compile: